perendi/techspert.io-project/README.md

 This project is about getting and displaying real-time weather data in a table, and on a graph.

-See the deployed project here: <!-- url -->
+See the deployed project here: https://perendi.github.io/techspert.io-project/

 # Objectives and my solutions